foundry-vtt-community/wiki.js/development/api/roll.md

 The `Roll#terms` property actually determines how the roll is evaluated, and is constructed with `Roll.parse` on the formula and data.
 It's an array of `RollTerm` instances, which are handled in-order during evaluation to produce the final total.

 The two most important subclasses of `RollTerm` are [`DiceTerm`](https://foundryvtt.com/api/classes/client.DiceTerm.html) and [`NumericTerm`](https://foundryvtt.com/api/classes/client.NumericTerm.html).
 DiceTerm is *non-deterministic*, which is to say that the result will change each time it is evaluated.
 NumericTerm, by contrast, _is_ deterministic and always produces the same results.

+### Options

+The `options` argument in the roll constructor baseline only uses a `flavor` argument, but any JSON serializable parameter (e.g. Arrays but not Sets) can be passed and will be saved to `this.options`.

+The purpose of `options` is far larger; when a roll is added to a chat message, it is serialized as a JSON string and then reconstituted by field initialization.
+If you assign `this.foo = "bar"`, the serialization will *not* save that.
+However, if you assign `this.options.foo = "bar"`, that *will* be saved by the serialization and will be properly available to chat messages.

+Examples of things you might want to save into options:
+- Roll modifiers separate from the `formula` and `data`, like advantage/disadvantage in 5e
+- Target values to turn flat rolls into success/fails.
+- Other conditional modifier logic, like whether to reroll 1s.

 ---
 ## API Interactions